Discover your reparative path

 In 2022, in addition to reparations workshops, the Reparations Collective distributed $7000 to reparations-oriented organizations in our region.

 In 2024, we expanded our accountability partner relationships to include Indigenous leaders.
-The reparations payments of $8,750 were divided between the Chaubunagungamaug Nipmuc band based in Fiskdale, MA and the Black-led Crossing the Waters Institute for Cultural Exchange based in Amherst, MA.
+The reparations payments of $8,750 were divided between the Chaubunagungamaug Nipmuc band based in Fiskdale, MA and the African American-led Crossing the Waters Institute for Cultural Exchange based in Amherst, MA.
 We continued to table, agitate for reparations legislation and co-sponsored a Film Series on Reparations hosted by the Grassroots Reparations Campaign.

 In early 2025, we felt honored that both groups, the Chaubunagungamaug band of Nipmuck Indians and Crossing The Waters Institute for Cultural Exchange agreed to continue this partnership.

-In late 2025, due to insufficient people-power to continue the administration of our reparative efforts, the Collective made the difficult decision to stop collecting funds for the Collective Reparations Fund (CRF).
-We are proud of our organizing efforts in the last 5 years with educating, supporting legislation and funneling funds to various Black-led and Indigenous organizations.
+In December 2025, due to insufficient people-power to continue the administration of our reparative efforts, the Collective made the difficult decision to stop collecting any funds for the Collective Reparations Fund (CRF).